johnbayko/hicp/docs/articles/intro/Part1/main.rst

 meant at least these added problems were not noticeable like they were in the past.

-It's still adding complexity to hide problems, rather avoiding the fundamental thing causing the problems in the first place.
+It's still adding complexity to hide problems, avoiding the fundamental thing causing the problems in the first place.
 Rather than basing all this on a batch style processing model, going back to a single persistent connection would simplify things.
 Command line interfaces have done this since before the